couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/expressions.md

 - First, the expression is a string
 - It goes to an **Expression Evaluator**
   - The partial document, with its fields and values is supplied to the evaluator.
-    - This means, the previous fields and their evluated values are now available.
+    - This means, the previous fields and their evaluated values are now available.
 - The string is then examined for **references**
   - References are field names, previously used, and their values, from the partial document.
   - References are replaced by the values